Skip to main content

 Crawlee requires Python 3.9 or higher.

 The fastest way to try Crawlee out is to use the Crawlee CLI and choose one of the provided templates.
-The CLI will install all the necessary dependencies and add boilerplate code for you to play with.
+The CLI will prepare a new project for you, and add boilerplate code for you to play with.

 pipx run crawlee create my-crawler